Humanoid robot: History

 The concept of a humanoid robot originated in many different cultures around the world.
 Some of the earliest accounts of the idea of humanoid automata date to the 4th century BCE in Greek mythologies and various religious and philosophical texts from China.
-Physical prototypes of humanoid automata were later created in the Middle East, Italy, Japan, and France.
+Physical prototypes of humanoid automata were later created in the Middle East, Italy, Japan, France and South Korea.

 Greece

 The Greek god of blacksmiths, Hephaestus, created several different humanoid automata in various myths.
 In Homer's Iliad, Hephaestus created golden handmaidens and imbued them with human-like voices to serve as speaking tools or instruments.
 Another Greek myth details how Hephaestus crafted a giant bronze automaton named Talos to protect the island of Crete from invaders.

 China

 In the 3rd century BCE, a Taoist philosophical text called the Liezi, written by Chinese philosopher Lie Yukou, detailed the idea of a humanoid automaton.
 The text includes mention of an engineer named Yan Shi who created a life-size, human-like robot for the fifth king of the Chinese Zhou Dynasty, King Mu.
 The robot was primarily constructed of leather and wood.
 It was capable of walking, singing, and moving all parts of its body.